Email collaboration: how we manage one email address with a team

 How was I ever going to reply to emails in an efficient way, without searching through thousands of emails to find those appointed to me or my team?

-In reality, using only one email address with our entire company is the best product pitch I could ever give.
+In reality, using only one email address with our entire business is the best product pitch I could ever give.

-In this blog, I’ll explain why you should rethink the way your company is operating when it comes to email collaboration.
+In this blog, I’ll explain why you should rethink the way your business is operating when it comes to email collaboration.

 Email is here to stay